-4.3.3.4.
+4.5.6.3.
 Code of Conduct

 The NRPB has adopted a Code of Conduct to ensure Environmental, Social, Health and Safety measures are adopted by the Bureau and its contractors.
-As such, the Contractor shall commit to an NRPB approved Code of Conduct regarding Environmental Social Health and Safety with all its staff before mobilizing them into the construction.
+The Contractor, while committing to the NRPB Code of Conduct, shall draft and commit to an NRPB approved Code of Conduct regarding Environmental Social Health and Safety with all its staff before mobilizing them into the construction.
 The code of conduct will include the responsibilities and accountability of the workers in dealing with the community and following the instruction from the supervisor.
 The NRPB will include request of CoCs for all contractor of major works.
 For details please see Annex 4.

-4.3.4.
-Contractor's Construction Environmental Action Plan
+4.5.6.4.
+Contractor's Environmental and Social Management Plan

-As a requirement under the bidding documents, the Contractors for all possible major works will need to submit a Construction Environmental Action Plan prior to their mobilization for NRPB approval.
-This plan will consist of the following site-specific management sub-plans/chapters that will be prepared in compliance with the requirements of the bidding documents, ESMP and World Bank EHS guidelines:
+As a requirement under the bidding documents, the Contractors for all possible major works will need to submit a Contractor's Environmental and Social Management Plan prior to their mobilization for NRPB approval.
+This plan will include the following site-specific management sub-plans/chapters that will be prepared in compliance with the requirements of the bidding documents, ESMF and World Bank EHS guidelines:

-- Traffic management plan - Pollution prevention plan
+- Traffic management plan

+- Pollution prevention plan

+- Mold removal (temporary and permanent) plan

 - Waste management plan

 - Labor influx and temporary housing facilities management plan

 - Code of conduct for the workers

 - Occupational health and safety

 - Fuels and hazardous substances management plan

 - Emergency preparedness plan